JimHokanson/turtle_json/README.md

 ## Disadvantages
 * I used a non-native compiler for both Windows and Mac (GCC)
 * Currently favors speed over memory usage (this can be improved)
-* Currently requires newer computers due to use of SIMD (I believe I'm only using AVX so ~2011 or newer processor required).
-Ideally a switch would allow an option not to use SIMD.

 ## Limitations